Wills, Trusts & Probate

 What is the difference between a will and a trust?

-Can I change or revoke my trust once it is created?
+Can I change a revocable trust after it is created?

-If you establish a revocable trust, you retain the ability to modify or revoke it at any time during your lifetime as long as you are mentally competent.
-This flexibility allows you to adapt your estate plan as your circumstances change.
-However, irrevocable trusts generally cannot be changed or revoked once established, so they require careful consideration before creation.
-Understanding the type of trust and its implications is essential in planning your estate effectively.
+If you establish a revocable trust, you generally retain the ability to modify or revoke it during your lifetime as long as you are competent to do so.
+This flexibility allows you to adapt your estate plan as circumstances change, such as after the birth of a child or changes in marital status.
+Amendments can be made to change beneficiaries, trustee appointments, or distribution terms without needing court approval.
+Irrevocable trusts, however, typically cannot be changed once they are signed, except in limited circumstances or with court approval.
+Because irrevocable trusts involve more permanent transfers of assets, they require careful planning before creation.
+Understanding the nature of the trust you select is essential for aligning it with your long-term goals.

-What happens if I don’t have a trust or will?
+What happens if I die without a will or trust in California?

-How often should I review my trust documents?
+How often should I review or update my trust?